claw-project/claw-compiler/CONTRIBUTING.md

   beforehand in the Slack workspace or in a dedicated issue.
 * PR must pass all tests executed by Travis CI.
 A PR might add tests or update references if the change requests it.
+* New code should be in principle be covered at 100% by unit tests.
+* Eventual conflict in PR should be resolved by the issuer of the PR.

 ## Code Style Guide
 The CLAW Compiler project uses different languages and here are the code style